Methods of Abortion

 Saline abortion refers to the injection of a concentrated salt solution into the amniotic sac through the mother’s abdomen.
 The solution burns and kills the fetus, stops placental functioning, and stimulates labor.71

-Less than 1% of reported abortions in Canada in 2004 were listed as prostaglandin abortions.78 Prostaglandins can be injected into the amniotic sac or taken by the mother to induce abortion.
+Less than 1% of reported abortions in Canada were listed as prostaglandin abortions.78 Prostaglandins can be injected into the amniotic sac or taken by the mother to induce abortion.
 However, due to a high rate of side effects, as well as cases of temporary fetal survival, this is not a common abortion method.
 Sometimes saline or urea are injected into the amniotic sac to ensure the fetus will be dead when it is delivered, or the fetus is killed by an injection of potassium chloride or digoxin into the fetal heart or amniotic sac.79

 Other reported methods